A New Beginning…of Sorts

 - Improve site speed, especially for mobile, as step one

-- Work with our customers to solve their problems free of charge whenever possible
+- Work with our customers to solve their problems free of charge when possible

 - Redesign our platform so that it was much faster, simpler, and easier to use

-- Target dealers who recognize the value of fast and easy to use web sites
+- Target dealers who recognize the value of fast easy to use web sites

 - Work with my team to develop new laser-focused apps that were very easy to use, help fill the service bay, and keep training time low and manageable